 The current World President of the IAA/AIAP is Bedri Baykam.

-For the third consecutive year, the City of Angels will lead the charge in hosting World Art Day festivities in the United States.
-This global event organized by the International Association of Art (IAA/AIAP), in official partnership with UNESCO, takes place yearly on April 15th, Leonardo da Vinci's birthday, and promotes international collaboration through art.
-In honor of this worldwide celebration, IAA USA, the newly formed U.S. chapter of the IAA headquartered in Los Angeles, will host projects in the form of gallery exhibitions, artist talks, pop-ups, installations, and performaces in schools, institutions, as well as private and public spaces throughout the city.
-We invite other U.S. cities, counties, and states to join us in celebrating World Art Day, on April 15th, 2017!
-To find out more, click the link below to subscribe to our mailing list, and don't forget to visit our News & Events page for all the latest.
+For the fourth consecutive year, the City Los Angeles will lead the charge in hosting World Art Day festivities in the United States.
+This global event organized by the International Association of Art (IAA/AIAP), an NGO partner of UNESCO, takes place yearly on April 15th, and promotes international collaboration through art.
+In honor of this worldwide celebration, IAA USA, the U.S. National Committee of the IAA headquartered in Los Angeles, will host projects in the form of gallery exhibitions, artist talks, pop-ups, installations, and performaces in schools, institutions, as well as private and public spaces throughout the city.
+To find out more, click the link below to subscribe to our mailing list, and don't forget to visit our Events page for all the latest.